ynshung/SPM-resources/README.md

-# SPM-videos
+# SPM-resources
-A [public-domain](/LICENSE) curated list of educational videos for SPM students for the KBSM syllabus.
+A [public-domain](/LICENSE) curated list of helpful resources for Malaysia SPM students for the KBSM syllabus.

+Anyone is free to add anything to the list!
+If you don't know how to do it, you can create an issue so I will help to add it for you.

 ## Navigation
 ### TBA